geohackweek/GoogleEarthEngine/_episodes/00-access-javascript.md

 - Join our Google group by clicking this link (don't worry about posting permissions; we won't  be posting anything.
 This allows you access to the repository): [https://goo.gl/maZwVa](https://goo.gl/maZwVa)
 - Accept the shared repository by clicking this link: [https://code.earthengine.google.com/?accept_repo=geohackweek2018](https://code.earthengine.google.com/?accept_repo=geohackweek2018)

-Now, in the code editor, go to the **Scripts tab** in the top left panel, scroll down and expand the "Shared" section, and a directory called *geohackweek2018* should appear with read-only versions of the full scripts from each episode.
+- Now, in the code editor, go to the **Scripts tab** in the top left panel, scroll down and expand the "Shared" section, and a directory called *geohackweek2018* should appear with read-only versions of the full scripts from each episode.

-If you have any trouble getting access to Google Earth Engine or the shared repository, you can slack jdeines or catherinekuhn with questions, or catch Catherine at Geohackweek on Monday and Tuesday.

 ## 3. Javascript Tips

 JavaScript, not to be confused with Java, is a programming language widely used in web development alongside HTML and CSS.
 You can teach yourself JavaScript using any number of online tutorials, such as those offered by [w3schools](https://www.w3schools.com/js/).

 At geohackweek, we access Google Earth Engine by entering JavaScript commands into an online integrated development environment (IDE) called the Code Editor.
 It is not necessary to formally learn JavaScript to work with Google Earth Engine.
 Below we provide examples and resources for getting started.